gliderlabs/logspout/README.md

 For now it only captures stdout and stderr, but soon Docker will let us hook into more ... perhaps getting everything from every container's /dev/log.

-#### Route all container output to remote logstash
+#### Route all container output to remote backends

-The simplest way to use lenz is to just take all logs and ship to a remote logstash.
-Just pass a default target URIs as the command.
+The simplest way to use lenz is to just take all logs and ship to remotes.
+Just pass default target URIs as the command.

 	$ ./lenz -forwards=udp://zzzz:50433,udp://yyy:50433